EelcoHoogendoorn/geometric_calculus/discrete/article/Discrete_Geometric_Equation.md

 Note that this added mass term does not compromise the leapfrog structure of the scheme.
 We still have two blocks of equations, updating timelike with spacelike and vice versa.
 Every equation in the leapfrog scheme, now involves not only boundary and incident elements, but also accrues a contribution from the variable that is being leapfrogged.

-By definition of collecting and equating geometric-algebraic identical terms, such terms can be added to the scheme in a consistent manner.
+By definition of collecting and equating colocated geometric-algebraic identical terms, such terms can be added to the scheme in a consistent manner.
 Moreover, we emphasize that the addition of this term does not involve any ‘action at a distance’.

 Also, note that through the addition of this zero order term, the equations no longer split into independent even and odd grade parts; but those even and odd grade components now interact.
 The above observations apply in spaces of any dimension and signature.

-We suggestively use the name `m`, noting that such a zero-order addition to the equation leads to the emergence of solutions to the multivector wave equation that not merely lie along the light-cone, but may in fact be stationary in space, or follow any path within the lightcone, and obey a frequency/momentum relationship, as one would expect of massive excitations of a field.
+We suggestively use the name `m`, noting that such a zero-order addition to the equation, also leads to the emergence of solutions to the multivector wave equation that not merely lie along the light-cone, but may be stationary in space, or follow any path within the lightcone, and obey a frequency/momentum relationship, as one would expect of massive excitations of a field.

 Should we make the mass term a function of the domain variables, we may realize a ‘potential’ term, where increasing overlap between the potential and the wave function is associated with higher energies, which the evolution of the wave function will seek to minimize.
 Unlike a potential well formed by a variable time dilation, such a potential term may trap both massive and massless excitations alike.